 Communication through SMS is one mode of communication referred to as computer-mediated communication (CMC).
 Crystal identifies the two types of computer-mediated communication- the synchronous CMC, whereby the communication occurs "in real time", such as Real Time Chat and Internet Relay Chat (IRC), and asynchronous CMC, whereby communication occurs "in postponed time".
 The latter type does not require the participants to be online or to be available at the same time or place in order to receive and send the messages.
 Short message service (SMS) is transforming the way people interact with each other.
 SMS is a means of sending and receiving text messages of up to 160 characters between two or more mobile phones or between a mobile phone and a software application.
-SMS messages can be sent on a one-to-one basis or on a one-to-many or broadcast basis (Worsfold, 2007).)
+SMS messages can be sent on a one-to-one basis or on a one-to-many or broadcast basis (Worsfold, 2007).
 The initial growth of text messaging was slow with customers in 1995 sending an average of 0.4 messages per GSM customer per month.
 Today, text messaging is the most widely used mobile data service, with 74% of all mobile phone users worldwide or 2.4 billion out of 3.3 billion phone subscribers at the end of 2007 being active users of short message service (Wikipedia, 2010).

 A lot of researches have addressed the role of texting as a social communicative resource in people's daily lives.
 Tanakinjal, Hanudin, Lajuni, and Jeto (2007) in Thurlow and Poff (2009) opine that 32% of adults in Malaysia cannot use their mobile phones without texting.
-Leung (2007) reports that Hong Kong students regard texting as a status symbol and young adults with lower social skills in Hong Kong and Japan prefer 65 the second sample of 532 college students and the heaviest use of SMS were motivated by its convenience, low cost and Ahonen and Moore (2009) state that in most parts of Africa and many parts Assa and Latin America where internet connection, personal computers, landlines are not always available, mobile phone SMS is widely used.
-Here in Nigeria, the mobile phone has become a powerful tool for communication across the country and SMS has found relevance in almost every sphere of social life.
-Lin (2005) gives several reasons for the use of SMS as follows: i.
+Leung (2007) reports that Hong Kong students regard texting as a status symbol and young adults with lower social skills in Hong Kong and Japan prefer texting to voice communication.
+Leung says results from a random sample of 532 college students showed that students in the students are students and a random sample of 532 college students. showed that students who made the heaviest use of SMS were motivated by its convenience, low cost and utility for coordinate utility for coordinating events.
+Ahonen and Moore (2009) state that in most parts of Africa and many parts of Asia and Letin A of Asia and Latin America where internet connection, personal computers, landlines are not always available mobile at available, mobile phone SMS is widely used.
+Here in Nigeria, the mobile phone has become a powerful tool for communication of social tool for communication of social tools. tool for communication across the country and SMS has found relevance in almost every sphere of social life.
+Lin (2005) life.
+Lin (2005) gives several reasons for the use of SMS as follows:

-SMS is more indirect and will reduce embarrassment. ii.

-It is less disturbing than phone calls.

-There is no need to make call for trivial things. iii.

-iv It is fun

-V. It is romantic.

-It leaves something for future pleasurable remembrance.
-Vi. vii.

-One is more certain that the other person will receive the message.

-One can ask the other person to send information to one to note down, e.g., when you do not have a viii. pen to note down some information during a call. ix.
+- SMS is more indirect and will reduce embarrassment. - ii.
+It is less disturbing than phone calls. - iii.
+There is no need to make call for trivial things. - iv.
+It is fun. - V. It is romantic. - vi.
+It leaves something for future pleasurable remembrance. - Vii.
+One is more certain that the other person will receive the message. - One can ask the other person to send information to one to note down, e.g., when you do not have a viii. pen to note down some information during a call. - ix.
 One can reach the other party around the clock.